 Clinical Decision Support in collaboration with the Health and Human Services Standards and Interoperability Framework Health eDecisions Working Group

-Previously titled: HL7 Implementation Guide: Clinical Decision Support Knowledge Artifact Implementations, Release 1.1

 Copyright © 2014 Health Level Seven International ® ALL RIGHTS RESERVED.
 The reproduction of this material in any form is strictly forbidden without the written permission of the publisher.
 HL7 and Health Level Seven are registered trademarks of Health Level Seven International.
 Reg.
 U.S. Pat & TM Off.

 Use of this material is governed by HL7's IP Compliance Policy.